 Franklin is a somewhat small city located in the state of Pennsylvania.
 With a population of 6,302 people and four constituent neighborhoods, Franklin is the 206th largest community in Pennsylvania.
-Much of the housing stock in Franklin was built prior to World War II, making it one of the older and more historic cities in the country.
+Franklin has a large stock of pre-World War II architecture, making it one of the older and more historic cities in the country.

-Unlike some cities, Franklin isn’t mainly white- or blue-collar.
-Instead, the most prevalent occupations for people in Franklin are a mix of both white- and blue-collar jobs.
-Overall, Franklin is a city of professionals, service providers, and sales and office workers.
-There are especially a lot of people living in Franklin who work in sales jobs (10.35%), office and administrative support (10.03%), and healthcare (9.44%).
+Franklin is neither predominantly blue-collar nor white-collar, instead having a mixed workforce of both blue-collar and white-collar jobs.
+Overall, Franklin is a city of service providers, sales and office workers, and professionals.
+There are especially a lot of people living in Franklin who work in food service (11.32%), sales jobs (10.50%), and office and administrative support (9.83%).

-The education level of Franklin citizens is a little higher than the average for US cities and towns: 21.01% of adults in Franklin have at least a bachelor's degree.
+The education level of Franklin citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+19.83% of adults 25 and older in Franklin have a college degree.

 The most common language spoken in Franklin is English.
 Other important languages spoken here include Spanish and Arabic.